ihor/PHPExtensionTest/README.md

 Hello world PHP extension written by this tutorial http://www.tuxradar.com/practicalphp/20/0/0

-Do the following to use extension:
+Do the following to use this extension:
 ```
 phpize
 ./configure --enable-hello